MikeAvgeros/fitz-composer/README.md

         - As a Returning User, I want to find out what previous clients and co-workers think of the site's owner.

     -   #### Frequent User's Goals
-        - As a Frequent User, I want to be able to see if there are any newly added work examples, photos and reviews.
+        - As a Frequent User, I want to be able to keep up to date with the owner's news and find out if he offers any special deals.
-        - As a Frequent User, I want to check to see if the site's owner offers any new services.
+        - As a Frequent User, I want to check to see up to date photos of the owner working on projects.
-        - As a Frequent User, I want to have a section where I can follow the owner's social media and other websites and keep up to date with his work.
+        - As a Frequent User, I want to have a section where I can follow the owner's social media and other websites.

 -   ### Owner's Objectives & Goals